KCATurner/four/docs/source/index.rst

+.. attention:: This is draft documentation, still being proofread and peer-reviewed.

 ################
 Developer's Note
 ################

-Wellcome to the bottom of the rabbit hole, fellow traveller!
+Welcome to the bottom of the rabbit hole, fellow traveler!

 Four started as a script I wrote to automate my search for the longest calculable 4-chain.
 What is a 4-chain you might ask...
 Well, if you enjoy those sequence puzzles we used to solve in math class then take a look at these numbers and try to figure out what comes next: